-The one port I was really excited to see on our May cruise was our first port of call, Kotor.
+The one port I was really excited to see on our May cruise was our first port of call, Kotor in Montenegro.
 It is a delightful UNESCO World Heritage site due to its stunning architecture, most dating back to time under the Venetian empire and brief period under the Ottoman rule.
 It is a port with both history and architecture similar to Croatia’s Split & Dubrovnik, two other larger Dalmatian ports I adore having visited them on other cruises in the past.

 Kotor however, is located in this amazing bay quite unlike any other cruise port found in the region.
 Sailing into Kotor can be likened to sliding into a Norwegian fjord.
 A stunning historical old town, surrounded by tall hills, but revealing a gorgeous fortified town built in Venetian style – instead of Scandinavian pines and wooden houses.
 Kotor is strewn with beautiful architecture, narrow cobbled streets, and loads of gorgeous cats scattered about the place.
 Felines are always a bonus if you ask me.

 Second reason for my excitement was bringing a newbie onboard with me.
 I was travelling with a friend who had never cruised before but had gotten curious after my enthusiastic Facebook posts.
 Thankfully she too had a great time, even in Kotor where it was rather hot on the day of our visit.
 I have since then discovered that the Gulf of Kotor has a humid subtropical climate.
 That would explain why us Scots girls were melting in May heat – even with my wide-brimmed hat to keep the sun away.